How to Print with a Dialog in C#

 }

-' Open dialog with pre-filled settings
+' Open the dialog with pre-filled settings

 Printer.ShowPrintDialog("invoice.pdf", settings)